Skilled Migration Services

-If you are applying for a Modified PLUS Skills Assessment you do not need to provide English language test results.
-This means you have a 'Notice of in principle approval of registration subject to proof of identity' letter from:
+If you are applying for a Modified PLUS skills assessment you do not need to provide English language test results.
+This means you have a 'Notice of in principle approval of registration subject to proof of identity' letter from AHPRA.

 Full skills assessment applications

-All internationally-qualified nurses and midwives without Australian or New Zealand registration (regardless of country of birth) have to provide English language test results.
+All internationally-qualified nurses and midwives without Australian or New Zealand registration (regardless of country of birth) are required to provide English language test results.

 Australia’s official language is English and it is important that healthcare professionals working here are proficient in English (reading, speaking, writing and listening).
 This enables nurses and midwives to communicate competently and safely with patients and their families, colleagues and other health professionals.

 You must demonstrate achievement of the specified minimum scores from ONE of the following English language tests – no other types of English language tests are accepted.

 - ANMAC accepts test results that are up to two years old